 Why did you consider getting the school app?

 “To improve relationships between parents and teachers.
-SLT come into contact with the parents a lot but we felt more could be done to improve other relationships.
+SLT comes into contact with the parents a lot but we felt more could be done to improve other relationships.
 Our school has a family feel and Piota reflects that.
-We hoped this would translate with the app and it did!”
+We hoped this would translate with the app and it did!”.

 What have been the benefits of using your school app?